 Are you a smart home buyer or an emotional one?

-Home prices in Toronto have almost tripled since 1996 making it very expensive to move worsened by transaction fees like HST, land transfer taxes and real estate commissions.
+By Josie Stern Home prices in Toronto have almost tripled since 1996 making it very expensive to move worsened by transaction fees like HST, land transfer taxes and real estate commissions.
 The smart consumer does their homework before buying a house and will not fall in love before buying to the point where they lose objectivity.
 When this happens, buyers usually throw due diligence out the window and pay more than they should, forego inspection conditions and don`t consider their future needs potentially costing tens of thousands of dollars.
+If you’re looking to buy a property in the Jacksonville, FL, area then the smart thing to do would be to contact Round Table Realty and check out their selection of amazing properties.
 So what smart things should consumers do that can save a ton of money in the long run?